kristjanjansen/kristjanjansen.ee/index.md

 My role in Jumia was **building a design team for emerging markets** and bringing the UX to the decision table.

-In addition to hiring, design consultancy and managing user research I also prototyped several solutions to build up **design systems** and optimize the company's products **frontend performance** for extreme bandwidth limitations of sub-Saharan internet.
+In addition to hiring, design consultancy, and managing user research, I also prototyped several solutions to build up **design systems** and optimize the company's products ** frontend performance** for extreme bandwidth limitations sub-Saharan internet.

 <small>2014-2015 &ensp;https://www.linkedin.com/company/porto-tech-center</small>

 ### Senior interaction designer and release design lead in Skype

-Hired as a first interaction designer in the company, I designed several key features of the product, conducting usability studies and **prototyping next generation Skype client** that later became the current Skype user interface.
+Hired as a first interaction designer in the company, I designed several key features of the product, conducting usability studies and **prototyping next-generation Skype client** that later became the current Skype user interface.

 <small>2005-2008 &ensp;http://skype.com</small>